eficode-academy/kubernetes-katas/00-setup-kubectl.md

 Google will do some magic under the hood, which does a few things:
 * Fetches certificates and tokens (secrets)
-* Puts them into the Kubernetes configuration file, located at /home/.kube/config
+* Puts them into the Kubernetes configuration file, located at ~/.kube/config

 ## Verify configuration:
-You can verify this by looking at the config file:
+You can verify this by looking at the config file using the following command:

 ```
 kubectl config view